ncpenke/py_ib_tws_server/README.md

 The following classes are generated:
 - Response Classes:
     - A response class is generated for every request that has one or more callbacks.
-    - The fields across all the update callbacks for a request are merged into a single class with the name `{RequestName}Response`.
+    - The fields across all the callbacks for a request are merged into a single class with the name `{RequestName}Response`.
-    - The fields across all the streaming callbacks are merged into a single class with the name `{RequestName}Stream`.
+    - For subscriptions, the fields across all the streaming callbacks are merged into a single class with the name `{RequestName}Stream`.
-- `IBAsyncioClient`: Exposes the relevant parts of the TWS API via asyncio semantics.
+    - All classes have an error code, and an error string to relay errors sent by TWS.
-    - API Description:
+- `IBAsyncioClient`: Subclasses `ibapi.wrapper.EWrapper` and `ibapi.client.EClient` to implement the callbacks expected by the TWS API and wrap around the TWS API with asyncio semantics.
-        - Requests that have update callbacks asynchronously return a `{RequestName}Response`.
+    - All request methods are asynchronous and declared using `async`
-        - Requests that have streaming callbacks asynchronously return a `Subscription` instance that can be instance that can be used to cancel the subscription.
+    - Query methods that have a single item response return a `{RequestName}Response`.
-        - Requests that have both update and subscription callbacks will return a `({RequestName}Response, Subscription)` tuple
+    - Query methods that have a response consisting of a list of items return a `List{RequestName}Response`.
-        - If a request uses a `done` flag or a done callback the request returns a `List{RequestName}Response` instead.
+    - Subscriptions return a `Subscription` instance that can be used to cancel the subscription, and additional take a callback that's queued on the running asyncio loop of the caller.
-        - A streaming callback can be registered when calling the respective request method.
-The callbacks take a`{RequestName}Stream` argument.
+    - Request ids of the original TWS API are implicitly managed.
-        - Request ids are implicitly managed via the `Subscription` class.
-Requests that are not streaming cannot be cancelled.
+    - Currently only subscriptions can be cancelled.
+Even though TWS API allows cancelling queries with multiple responses this is not exposed as part of the API.
 - Other improvements
-        - To avoid blocking the asyncio running loop, an `IBWriter` class to write messages to TWS in a separate thread.
+    - To avoid blocking the asyncio running loop, an `IBWriter` class to send messages to TWS in a separate thread.

 # Useful References